mtumilowicz/solidity-token-design-patterns-workshop/README.txt

 * decentralization
     * nearly half of the top 20 projects can have their token transfers completely frozen by an owner (a single key or a multisig contract)
         * pausing can be valuable for future upgrades, swaps, and disaster mitigation but also leads to new risks

-* erc20
+## erc20
 * example: Tether (USDT)
     * value is pegged to the US dollar at a 1:1 ratio
     * commonly used to move funds between exchanges quickly and easily
 * use cases
     * reputation points of any online platform
     * lottery tickets and schemes
     * financial assets such as shares, dividends, and stocks of a company
     * fiat currencies, including USD
     * gold ounce
 * funglible
 * six functions, two events, and three information
     * functions
         1. totalSupply - returns the total supply of tokens that have been created for a particular project
             * problem: Solidity and the Ethereum Virtual Machine do not support decimals: only integer numbers can be used
                 * solution: use larger integer values (the EVM supports 256-bit integers)
                     * example: total supply 1000 tokens, with 18 decimal places (like Ethereum) = 1000*10**18
                         ```
                         _mint(msg.sender, 1000 * 10**18); // mining 1000 tokens
                         transfer(recipient, 2 * 10**18); // sending 2 tokens
                         ```
         1. balanceOf - returns the balance of tokens held by a particular address
         1. transfer - allows an address to send tokens to another address
             * the only transaction that happens on the blockchain is the contract call
             * transferring tokens from one account to another = simply update internal variable “_balances”
             * problem: Solidity and the Ethereum Virtual Machine do not support decimals: only integer numbers can be used
                 * solution: token contract can use larger integer values (the EVM supports 256-bit integers)
                     * example: 1000000000000000000 represents 1 ETH (with 18 decimal places)
                         * transfer of 4000000000000000 will correspond to 0.004ETH being sent *
             * token transfers are received at the contract silently
                 * smart contract does not explicitly notify or acknowledge the receipt of tokens
                 * solutions
-                        1. ERC223 standard provides the methods that will be called once the tokens are transferred
+                    1. ERC223 standard provides `tokenFallback` method that will be called once the tokens are transferred
                         ```
                         function transfer(address to, uint value, bytes data) {
                                 uint codeLength;
                                 assembly {
                                     codeLength := extcodesize(_to) // user wallets do not have code associated with them
                                 }
                                 balances[msg.sender] = balances[msg.sender].sub(_value);
                                 balances[_to] = balances[_to].add(_value);
                                 if(codeLength>0) {
                                     // Require proper transaction handling.
                                     ERC223Receiver receiver = ERC223Receiver(_to);
                                     receiver.tokenFallback(msg.sender, _value, _data);
                                 }
                             }
                         ```
                     1. approve plus transferFrom mechanism
                         * example
                             ```
                             contract DEX {
                                 Erc20 public token;

                                 constructor(address _tokenAddress) {
                                     token = Erc20(_tokenAddress);
                                 }

                                 function tradeTokens(address _buyer, uint256 _amount) external {
                                     // Assume _amount is the number of tokens the buyer wants to purchase
                                     require(token.transferFrom(_buyer, address(this), _amount), "Token transfer failed");
                                     // DEX now holds _amount of tokens

                                     // Perform trading logic here
                                     // ...
                                 }
                             }
                             ```
         1. approve - allows an address to approve another address to spend tokens on their behalf
             * used by decentralized exchanges
             * front-running approval attack
                 * problem: you change your approve amount to a given contract
                     * example: reduce the amount approved from 1 ETH to 0.5 ETH
                         * approved contract can race to transfer the money you initially approved (the 1 ETH)
                             * and then also spend the money you just approved (0.5 ETH)
                 * solutions
                     1. use the increaseApproval() or decreaseApproval() functions
                     1. ensures that, before updating the value, it should be set to zero
                         ```
                         require(_value == 0 || allowed[msg.sender][_spender] == 0);
                         ```
         1. transferFrom - allows an address to transfer tokens from another address that has approved them to do so
             * prerequisite: approver must have called the approve() function prior
             * if called from within a Solidity contract recommended to enclose with require
                 ```
                 require(ERC20.transferFrom(from, to, value)) // in case of any transfer failure, the transaction should revert
                 ```
         1. allowance - returns the amount of tokens that an approved address can spend on behalf of another address
         * developers can also add additional functions and features
             * example: OpenZeppelin implementation of ERC20 contracts
                 * more functions such as _mint(), _burn(), and _burnFrom()
     * information
         1. name - returns the name of the token
         1. symbol - returns the symbol of the token
             * usually a few letters or characters that represent the token
         1. decimals - returns the number of decimal places that the token can be divided into
             * example: a token with 18 decimal places can be divided into 10^18 units
     * event
         * transfer(address indexed _from, address indexed _to, uint256 _value)
             * triggered whenever tokens are transferred
             * minting emits transfer event with the 0 address as the source
         * approval(address indexed _owner, address indexed _spender, uint256 _value)
             * triggered on any call to approve() function
 * erc721
     * Let’s understand what can ERC-721 represents:
       - A unique digital content piece.